bibanon/android-development-codex/Devices/Other-Devices/Nspire-Nlaunch.md

 {{Note|Nlaunch is only compatible with the classic TI-Nspire models (Clickpad/Touchpad), both CAS and non-CAS.
-It hasn't been ported to the CX series.}}
+It hasn't been ported to the CX series as of this writing.}}

 Nlaunch is a Boot2 exploit that allows users to run any kind of OS on the Nspire without regard for version, model, or source checking.
 This also makes it possible to dual-boot OS versions.